mxi/nrfractal/README.md

 # Compiling

-1. Make sure you have all the OpenGL development packages installed.
+1. Make sure you have all the OpenGL development packages installed
-2. GCC 9+ recommended.
+2. GCC 11+ recommended
+3. pkg-config v1.8.0
+4. GLEW v2.2.0
+5. GLFW v3.3.4
+6. CGLM v0.8.4
-3. (optional) Have Python 3.7+ (if you want GL "instrumentation").
+7. (optional) Have Python 3.7+ (if you want GL "instrumentation").
-4. Run `make` OR `make instrument` for GL function wrapping with the `GL_CHECK` debug macro in `glgoodies.h`.
+8. Run `make` OR `make instrument` for GL function wrapping with the `GL_CHECK` debug macro in `glgoodies.h`.
-4. Enjoy with `./a.out`.
+8. Enjoy with `./a.out`.

 The program was developed and tested on Linux 5.14.14-arch1-1 (I use arch btw) with the following GL implementation: